 Large industrial plants frequently use biomass as a power source or raw material, resulting in the release of CO2 that contains carbon from the biomass.
 This type of CO2 is known as biogenic CO2 emissions.
 Unlike fossil fuel emissions that release carbon that’s been stored for millions of years, biogenic CO2 comes from recent carbon fixation and is considered part of the natural and short-term carbon cycle.
 As a result, there is an opportunity to capture and store this CO2, reducing overall greenhouse gas emissions.
 This is often called bio-CCS, or BECCS, depending on the context.
 Additionally, biogenic CO2 is of interest in the development of e-fuels that can replace conventional fuel types.

-To identify opportunities for accessing large amounts of biogenic CO2, this article provides an overview of the six sectors that have the largest shares of biogenic emissions, as well as a bonus sector.
+To identify opportunities for accessing large amounts of biogenic CO2, we provide an overview of the six sectors that have the largest shares of biogenic emissions, as well as a bonus sector.
 For each sector, we draw on CaptureMap‘s great coverage of biogenic point sources of CO2 to identify sites and CO2 volumes.
+And if you wanted to know more about biogenic capture projects, check out this blog post.

 Why is biogenic CO2 important?